-The imposition of the taxes that are dedicated to the HTF, as well as the authority to place the taxes in the HTF and to expend moneys from the HTF, all have expiration dates, which must be extended periodically.
+The imposition of the taxes that are dedicated to the HTF, as well as the authority to place the taxes in the HTF and to expend moneys from the HTF, all have expiration dates that must be extended periodically.
 The life of the HTF has been extended several times since its inception, most recently by MAP-21 (as described above).
 The HTF is required under current federal law to maintain a positive balance to ensure that prior commitments for distribution of federal revenues can be met.
-Should a situation occur where FHWA cannot fully reimburse states, FHWA may take some or all of the following actions: (1) move from daily to weekly reimbursements; (2) align reimbursements with HTF deposits (twice monthly); or (3) make proportional payments to states based on available HTF cash.
+Should a situation occur where FHWA cannot fully reimburse states, FHWA may take some or all of the following actions: (1) move from daily reimbursements to weekly reimbursements; (2) align reimbursements with HTF deposits (twice monthly); or (3) make proportional payments to states based on available HTF cash.
 These are some of the possible actions FHWA might take in the event of a cash shortfall.
+The specific actions would depend on the exact nature of the shortfall.